AkshuAgarwal/DCActivity/README.md

 <br>

 # Note
-* A minimum of one person needs to click on the invite link to start the VC Activity.
+* A minimum of one person needs to click on the invite link to start the Voice Channel Activity.
 * Activity resets when everyone exits.
 Though it can again be joined from the same link but from the starting and not resuming.
 * Games like chess/betrayal may not work in Stable Client for now.
 To use them, you need install [Discord PTB](https://ptb.discord.com/) or [Discord Canary](https://canary.discord.com/) Client or use them in the web browser.